Stylback/home-server/README.md

 Lesson learned, think thrice before manually flashing your BIOS.
 I have since replaced the board with an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp).
 I also had to replace my RAM-modules with SO-DIMM ones due to board incompatibility.

+### ddns-updater

+> __TL;DR:__ Multiple keys for Njalla was not supported for ddns-updater so I switched to a wildcard domain with a single key.

+My initial idea was to manually add subdomains in Njallas dashboard and then use the provided key to update its DNS-record with ddns-updater.
+It turned out that ddns-updater does not support multiple keys for Njalla, after an hour or two of research I decided to try a wildcard domain instead which would use the same key for all my subdomains.
+It was successful and has actually made subdomains easier to manage as I can just add them via NGINX Proxy Manager.

+This only works as I have all my services on the same local network, if I for example also had a VPS off-site I would not be able to update both my its and my local servers DNS-record with this method.

 ### Containerized Fail2Ban

 > __TL;DR:__ Containarized Fail2Ban didn't work so I've switched to running it directly on the OS.